-Like we said, a Moving Average follows the price movement on a chart because it is a lagging indicator.
+Like we saw earlier, a Moving Average follows the price movement in a trend because it is a lagging indicator.

-As the moving average line gets closer or crosses through the price trend, it indicates a probable change in trend direction.
+Mean while, as the moving average line gets closer or crosses through the price trend, it indicates a possible change in trend direction.

-To avoid false signals, traders use several moving averages on the chart e.g. Combination of the simple moving average and exponential at the same time.
-One is faster than the other therefore it becomes easier to identify if it is a fake out signal or real.
+For-example, you can combine the simple moving average and exponential at the same time.
+One is faster than the other therefore it becomes easier to know whether it is a fake out signal or a correct signal.